$12.2 Million Awarded After Pedestrian Struck by Car

 The marked crosswalk did not have any lights or stop signs to control traffic and is out of view until a driver is approximately 100 feet away.
 In the 10 years prior to the accident, three other pedestrians have been killed in the same crosswalk.

-The attorneys at Scott C. Gottlieb Law Offices have vast experience in personal injury as a result of motor vehicle accidents.
+The attorneys at Scott C. Gottlieb, Injury Law Attorney, have vast experience in personal injury as a result of motor vehicle accidents.
 Experience counts.
 If you have been injured or lost a loved in an automobile accident, contact our offices at 1-800-825-5529 or visit our web site.
 Our offices are located in Binghamton, Elmira, Rochester, Syracuse, and Watertown, N.Y.
 There is no case-review cost.